kcct-fujimotolab/3DCNN/README.md

 `--skip`    get frames at interval or contenuously, default is True
 `--depth`   the number of frames to use, default is 10

+Options of 3dcnn\_ensemble.py are almost same as those of 3dcnn.py.
+You can use `--nmodel` option to set the number of models.

 Options of visualize\_input.py are as follows:
 `--model` saved json file of a model
 `--weights` saved hd5 file of a model weights